tee-jagz/code-smeller/README.md

 # 🧼 Code Smeller

-**Code Smeller** is a fun, lightweight VS Code extension that helps developers write cleaner, more maintainable code using LLM-powered analysis.
+**Code Smeller** is a fun, lightweight VS Code extension that helps developers write cleaner, more maintainable code using both **LLM-powered reviews** and **your editor's built-in linting system**.

 It reviews your code for:

 - Poor or vague variable naming
 - Refactoring opportunities (DRY, SRP, etc.)